THE DEDUCTIVE BRIDGE: FROM ANOMALY TO ARCHITECTURE¶

 Vector B (The Shear): A modulating interference component from the East–Northeast, shaping localization and boundary sharpness in X/Y.

-- Deductive role: Supports square/planar precision and repeated geometric footprints (boreholes, clean cuts).
+- Deductive role: Supports square/planar precision and repeated bounded geometric footprints (vertical voids, clean cuts).

 Vector C (The Hammer): A vertical pinning component defining Z-axis confinement and stabilizing volumetric boundaries (node containment and verticality).

-- Deductive role: Supports vertical columnar phenomena (boring shafts, vertical dust-wall behavior).
+- Deductive role: Supports vertical columnar phenomena (bounded vertical voiding, vertical dust-wall behavior).

 The Circuit Return (Ground): The Manhattan bedrock and conductive infrastructure function as the ground-plane return path, drawing energy through the structures and closing the loop.